hlh-restart/rtsx/README.md

  - RTS5260 under 14.0-CURRENT (Dell XPS 13 9310)

 #### KNOWN BUGS:
- - The timeouts experienced during card insert and during I/O are solved in version 1.0g.
  - RTS522A on Lenovo P50s and Lenovo T470p, card detection and read-only switch are reversed.
    To adapt the driver add in loader.conf(5) ```dev.rtsx.0.inversion=1```.
  - Mounting a filesystem with write access on a card write protected may involve a kernel crash.